 Skincare essentials: Oil-based cleanser, gentle exfoliator, eye cream, antioxidant serum, nourishing anti-ageing moisturiser, vitamin C oil, sunscreen.

-Possible treatments include: Botox for the neck; Profhilo; Ultherapy to lift and firm skin.
+Possible treatments include: Wrinkle relaxing for the neck; Profhilo; Ultherapy to lift and firm skin.

 So, regardless of age, there are several things we can all do to stay looking fabulous.
 And while it's obviously better to start a great skincare regimen as early as possible, it's never too late to get started.